yufeizhao/yufeizhao.github.io/gtac/index.md

 ## Research project proposal assignment

 - You will write a proposal for a research project on a topic related to this class.
-  - To write a thoughtful proposal, you are expected to do some literature searches and also think about the problems yourself
+  - Imagine a document that I can hand to a beginning grad student or an undergraduate researcher (UROP/SPUR/REU)
+  - Your submission may actually be used for this purpose in the future
 - **Due date:** the same time as ps6
   - You are welcome to submit the proposal anytime during the semester and then optionally work on the proposed project yourself
-- **Intended audience:** beginning graduate student or a strong undergraduate researcher (REU/UROP/SPUR)
-  - Your submission may actually be used for this purpose in the future
 - **Page limit:** 2 pages + references
 - **Grading:** part of the ±5% modifier
   - No submission = -5%